How Long Does Divorce Take in Florida?

 If I Cannot Find My Spouse, Can I Still Get a Divorce?

+Even if you cannot find your spouse, you may be able to obtain a divorce.
+The process for obtaining a divorce in this situation is more difficult, however.
 You will need to be able to prove to a judge that you are unable to locate your spouse.
 This is not as simple as stating that you don’t know where your spouse is located.
 You will need to show that you performed a thorough search for him or her by investigating evidence such as:

 - The last known address of your spouse and following up on any forwarding address from the U.S. Postal Service